A Boutique Law Firm in Texas

 If you need an experienced attorney who has helped clients with drafting and completing prenuptial agreements that protect their interests in the Frisco area of Texas, contact the Law Office of Lauren Cain at (214) 234-2622

-Unfair Property Division – Why You Need a Premarital Agreement
+Unfair Property Division & Why You Need a Premarital Agreement

 This may not seem fair to one of the spouses, especially if they brought more assets to the marriage than the other spouse did.
 In order for an asset to be kept from the division in the divorce proceedings, the spouse must prove by means of strong and substantial evidence that the asset should be considered separate property.
 Separate property is any asset that belonged to one spouse prior to the marriage and was kept separate during the course of the marriage.
-Inheritances, gifts, and settlements and lawsuits payouts are typically treated as separate property.
+Inheritances, gifts, and settlements and lawsuit payouts are typically treated as separate property.

 If a prenuptial agreement is created, and in the event of a divorce, there is no question whether the property is separate property or community property.
 A prenuptial agreement allows you to decide how your property will be divided if a divorce should occur.
 For instance, a prenuptial agreement could specify that all of the income that one spouse earns during the marriage will belong to that spouse.
 Or, the agreement could state that a business that is owned by one of the spouses belongs to only that spouse.